 The Achilles [P]Rehab Program is the ultimate resource for those looking to strengthen, protect, and optimize their Achilles tendon.
 This program is designed for active individuals looking to improve their performance that may be dealing with an Achilles weak link.
-With this 3-phase program, you will build up your Achilles tendon to handle anything life throws at you!
+Learn how to build up your Achilles tendon to handle anything life throws at you!
 Learn more HERE

 Martin RL, Chimenti R, Cuddeford T, et al. Achilles Pain, Stiffness, and Muscle Power Deficits: Midportion Achilles Tendinopathy Revision 2018.
 Journal of Orthopaedic & Sports Physical Therapy.
 2018;48(5). doi:10.2519/jospt.2018.0302